 If you want our honest opinion, we prefer Byte At-Night.
 Smile Direct is not a bad service in any sense.
 But Byte is our favorite service across the board.
-We love their lifetime guarantee, their treatment efficiency, and their excellent customer service.
+We love their lifetime guarantee, their short treatment lengths, and their excellent customer service.

 Choose Byte if:

 You’re in a rush to perfect your smile.
-Byte At-Night is nearly twice as fast as Smile Direct’s nighttime aligners.
+Byte At-Night wraps up in about half the time as Smile Direct’s nighttime aligners.

 Choose Smile Direct if:

 You want the confidence that comes from working with a well-established brand.
-Smile Direct has served more than 1.5 Million thousand customers, so they’ve probably already seen a case just like yours.
+Smile Direct has served more than 1.5 million customers, so they’ve probably already seen a case just like yours.

 Frequently Asked Questions